ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATHOGENESIS

 Large-Artery Atherosclerosis (TOAST 1)

-• in young adults, large-artery pathologies are mostly caused by vasculitis or non-inflammatory vasculopathies (which belong to TOAST 4)
+• in young adults, large-artery pathologies are primarily attributed to vasculitis or non-inflammatory vasculopathies (classified as TOAST 4)

-• premature atherosclerosis of large vessels is rare (more likely after the age of 40)
+• premature atherosclerosis in large vessels is rare (more likely occurring after the age of 40

 • valvular heart disease